 You will find that townhouses are fine.
 Duplexes are much better.

 Read on to understand how a tool like Lofty AI can help to find these prime investing properties, like a duplex.

 Buy a duplex with Lofty AI

 At Lofty AI, we show you cash-flowing duplexes located in neighborhoods primed for rapid appreciation, in just seconds.

-Just toggle on the “2+ units” filter, and you’ll immediately see duplexes that are cash-flowing, undervalued, and located in growth neighborhoods in over 30 markets.
+Just toggle on the “2+ units” filter, and you will immediately see duplexes that are cash-flowing, undervalued, and located in growth neighborhoods in over 30 markets.
 This makes finding properties out of state extremely simple.

 You can even find motivated sellers that are desperate to sell their duplex.
 When you come across a motivated seller, that lets you make a low-ball offer that is likely to be accepted.

 Lofty AI isn't the only real estate investing software out there to find duplexes.
-But, it's definitely the quickest and most accurate.
+But, it is definitely the quickest and most accurate.